 Here is the detailed explanation:

 All fuel injection optimization devices will be affected by the new emission restrictions, and in regards to the BoosterPlug, we have already seen the sensor monitoring being done in two different ways on 2021 bike models:

 - On bikes with a separate air temperature sensor for the dashboard display, it is quite simple for the ECU to compare the temperature for the ECU’s air temperature sensor and the dashboard air temperature sensor - and if there is a constant major difference (with the BoosterPlug installed), the ECU will sense a fault/tweak, and flash a warning in the instruments.

 - On bikes with only one air temperature sensor, the ECU will compare the air temperature sensor signal with the oil or water temperature sensor signal when the engine have been stopped for more than 5-6 hours.
 (When the engine is completely cooled down, the oil temperature and air temperature must be more or less the same).

 It is important to understand that this monitoring is a firm demand in the newest emission regulations, and even if the BoosterPlug could probably be made to work perfectly well on the first 2021 bikes, it can all easily change with the first software update on the ECU.

-So if we launched the BoosterPlug for any of the bikes running under the new regulations, we could/would end up in a situation where the BoosterPlug would cause the ECU to report an error after the bike have been to service (because of the ECU software update), and the customer would obviously blame the BoosterPlug - and we would end up with a bunch of unhappy customers….
+So if we launched the BoosterPlug for any of the bikes running under the new regulations, we could/would end up in a situation where the BoosterPlug would cause the ECU to report an error after the bike have been to service (which often involves an ECU software update).
+The customer would obviously blame the BoosterPlug - and we would end up with a bunch of unhappy customers….

 This monitoring thing does not only affect the BoosterPlug.
 The new ECU’s are locked for remapping (ECU flash), and Power Commanders and the horrible O2 eliminators will have the same problems with the arrival of the new emission regulations.